techflag/deepresearch-agents/README.md

 - `--verbose`: Prints the research progress to console
 - `--tracing`: Traces the workflow on the OpenAI platform (only works for OpenAI models)

+## Compatible Models

+The deep researcher is designed to run any model compatible with the OpenAI API spec, and does so by adjusting the `base_url` parameter to the relevant model provider.
+Compatible providers include OpenAI, Anthropic, Gemini, DeepSeek, Hugging Face and OpenRouter as well as locally hosted models via Ollama and LM Studio.

+However, in order for the deep researcher to be run without errors it relies on models that are highly performant at tool calling.

+- If using OpenAI models, we find that the `gpt-4o-mini` is as good if not better at tool selection than `o3-mini` (which is consistent with [this leaderboard](https://gorilla.cs.berkeley.edu/leaderboard.html)).
+Given the speed and cost benefits we therefore advise using `gpt-4o-mini` as the model for the majority of agents in our workflow, with `o3-mini` for planning tasks and `gpt-4o` for final writing.
+- If using Gemini models, note that only Gemini 2.5 Pro (currently `gemini-2.5-pro-preview-03-25`) works well.
+Gemini 2.0 Flash (`gemini-2.0-flash	`), despite being listed as compatible with tool calling, very frequently fails to call any tools.

 ## Architecture

 The Deep Research Assistant is built with the following components: